RapTho/container-to-cloud/5_Deploy_on_IBM-Cloud.md

 ibmcloud ce secret create --name api-credentials-${USER} --from-literal UN=myUsername --from-literal PW=myPassword
 ```

-## Deploy mosquitto to Code Engine
+## Deploy the Python app to IBM Code Engine

 Run the following to create and deploy the application: